fiskaltrust/portal-manual-doc/doc/handbook-general/configuration.md

 #### Helper delete

 [![https://portal.fiskaltrust.at/Helper/](images/Helper/005.png "https://portal.fiskaltrust.at/Helper/")](https://portal.fiskaltrust.at/Helper/)
-Screenshot 46: Helper - Delete
+Helper - Delete

 For legal reasons it is currently not possible to delete the helper.

 ### Signature Creation Unit<a name="SCU"></a>
-Refer to the chapters in the appendices for the national implementations.
+Refer to the chapters in the appendices for the national implementations of a signature creation unit.